Exploring Underfitting in Depth

 .

-Underfitting occurs when an AI model does not sufficiently learn the patterns of the training data, resulting in poor performance on both the training data and new data.
+Underfitting happens when a model fails to learn the patterns in the training data, leading to poor performance on both training and new data.

 Understanding Underfitting Figuratively